SaltieRL/carball/README.md

 bash ./_travis/install-protoc.sh
 python init.py
 ```
 Apple's decision to replace bash as the default shell may foreshadow the removal of bash in a future version of MacOS.
-In such a case, Homebrew users can [install protoc](http://google.github.io/proto-lens/installing-protoc.html) by replacing `./travis/install-protoc.sh` with `brew install protobuf`.
+In such a case, Homebrew users can [install protoc](http://google.github.io/proto-lens/installing-protoc.html) by replacing `bash ./travis/install-protoc.sh` with `brew install protobuf`.

 ## Examples / Usage